Kolaru/GoodStartAtPythonForScientists/exercises/matplotlib/instruction.md

 ## Labels and legend

-Set all the labels and a legend in the first plot.
+Set all the labels and add a legend to the first plot.